Shannara (video game)

-Shannara is a computer game released in 1995 for the MS-DOS and Microsoft Windows.
-It is based on the Shannara series of books by Terry Brooks.
+Shannara is a 1995 point-and-click adventure game released for MS-DOS and Microsoft Windows.
+It is based on the book series of the same name by Terry Brooks.

 Gameplay

+Like other games of its genre, the gameplay mainly consists of interacting with characters, game environments, and items in the inventory.
+There is also a battle system used in certain places in which the player character can choose to retreat, give orders to party members, attack, or defend.

 Plot

 Although the game contains characters from the Shannara novels, it is not an adaptation but an original story set after The Sword of Shannara and before The Elfstones of Shannara.
 Players take on the role of Jak Ohmsford, son of Shea.
 In Shady Vale, Jak meets Allanon.
 He tells Jak of the horrible Warlock Lord's return.
 Jak sets off into the Land of Shannara.

 Development

 Reception

 A reviewer for Next Generation criticized the game, saying it fails both as an entry in the Shannara saga and as an adventure game.
 He opined that the story lacks the quality and depth of Brooks's novels, instead featuring a linear plot with a generic "villain's revenge" premise, while the gameplay falls short due to its bare bones combat system and its "clunky" overhead view when moving characters long distances.

 In Computer Games Strategy Plus, Cindy Yans greatly disliked Shannara's role-playing mechanics, and wrote that "you really want to avoid combat at all costs."
 However, she praised its puzzles, characters and story, and believed that "most Legend fans" would enjoy the game if they played it as a graphic adventure.

 Computer Game Review described it as "a solid story from fantasymeister Brooks", and "an adventure game that will appeal to everyone's tastes and pocketbooks.